mukhtar23/CSC705-Service_Oriented_Computing/README.md

 - sbt (ver 1.2.1 or higher) [tested with ver 1.2.8]
 - Play (ver 2.6.18 or higher) [Don’t need to download manually, installed with sbt]

-The requirements pdf for each project will have additional software to download specific to that project.
+The pdf for each project will have additional software to download that is specific to that project.

 *If downloaded directly, the projects may not not run, so you may need to create new Play projects and then copy the code over.